YashTotale/portfolio-v2/README.md

 ### Build sustainable infrastructure

 If you browse through the [Components], [Pages], or [Utils] folders, you'll see quite a few patterns in each.
-This is on purpose: by "_patternizing_" my code, I was able to quickly add new features/pages or make edits to existing UI.
+By patternizing my code, I was able to quickly add new features/pages or make edits to existing UI.

-## 🧱 Architecture
+## Architecture

 ### [Components]